 Masked vigilante The Lone Ranger gallops into blockbuster territory in a hi-yo silver screen caper from the team behind Pirates of the Caribbean.
-The Social Network's Armie Hammer grabs the reins as the likable lead and Johnny Depp manages to exorcise the ghost of Jack Sparrow for a surprisingly heartfelt turn as native sidekick Tonto.
+The Social Network's Armie Hammer grabs the reins as the likable lead and Johnny Depp manages to exorcise the ghost of Jack Sparrow for a surprisingly heartfelt turn as sidekick Tonto.
 As he did with Rango, director Gore Verbinski has made an unashamedly proper Western, filled with enough action, excitement and humour to entertain during a running time that seems as long as the era of the Wild West itself.

 Helena Bonham Carter

 Bumbling, educated lawyer John Reid (Hammer) is thrown into Tonto's path when saving the Indian from psychopathic outlaw Butch Cavendish (William Fichtner, who cameo'd in The Dark Knight and here plays a flamboyant villain with a scarred mouth).

 Reid is deputised by his brother (James Badge Dale, last seen in Iron Man 3) and the hunt is on for Cavendish.
 But, a railroad is being driven through the West and tyrannical capitalist Cole (Wilkinson, himself a villain in Batman Begins) soon has Reid and Tonto in his sights when they start threatening the venture that will make him rich, his muscle being the US Army.

 Despite worries that Depp would portray Tonto as a ridiculous Jack Sparrow-alike, his performance is one of the film's strengths.

 Pitched somewhere between Edward Scissorhands and his caricature of Hunter S Thompson in Fear And Loathing in Las Vegas, his Tonto is not the servant of the 50s serial, but a warrior cracked by a past tragedy that he seeks to avenge.